dotnet/dotnet-wasi-sdk/README.md

 # ARCHIVED #
 **This repository is now archived.
 Many of the experiments that started in this repository have made their way into .NET runtime during .NET 8.
-You can read more about these changes from the following blog post: https://devblogs.microsoft.com/dotnet/extending-web-assembly-to-the-cloud/**
+You can read more about these changes in the following blog post: https://devblogs.microsoft.com/dotnet/extending-web-assembly-to-the-cloud/**

 # Experimental WASI SDK for .NET Core